-At Barnard, all students are encouraged to promptly report instances of sexual assault, and to participate in the various education and awareness programs and activities concerning personal safety, sexual assault prevention and rape crisis response, and bystander intervention described in this report and in other campus publications.
+At Barnard, all students are encouraged to promptly report instances of sexual assault or other forms of harassment or violence, and to participate in the various education and awareness programs and activities concerning personal safety, sexual violence prevention and rape crisis response, and bystander intervention described in this report and in other campus publications.

-In accordance with the provisions of the Jeanne Clery Act, the Barnard College annual security Report (ASR) includes statistics of reported crimes that occurred on campus; on campus in a residence hall; in certain off-campus buildings or property owned or controlled by the Barnard (noncampus property); and on public property within, or immediately adjacent to and accessible from, the campus.
+In accordance with the provisions of the Jeanne Clery Act, the Barnard College Annual Security Report (ASR) includes statistics of reported crimes that occurred on campus; on campus in a residence hall; in certain off-campus buildings or property owned or controlled by the Barnard (noncampus property); and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security issues, such as those concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other relevant matters.